Le Mans 24 Hours

 Create Custom Sectors

 With the additional loops, the user can define custom sectors in the “Additional Options” grid of the Championship Configuration.
+More details can found in this section.

 Speed Traps for Custom Sectors